Version 5.1, 13 April 2023

 6.3.
 If you download, print or export any of your health or medical record data, you are responsible for ensuring that such data is held securely, and we will not be liable for any associated disclosure of sensitive and personal data.

 6.6.
-If you are sharing information on your NHS account with a healthcare professional, you should make them aware that the information accessible (including any professional reference material) may not show your complete medical records and is intended to support, not replace, the healthcare professional's knowledge, experience and judgement.
+If you are sharing information on your NHS App with a healthcare professional, you should make them aware that the information accessible (including any professional reference material) may not show your complete medical records and is intended to support, not replace, the healthcare professional's knowledge, experience and judgement.

 - are not a substitute for seeking medical advice.
 Always follow any medical advice given by your healthcare professionals